What Is a Brand Representative?

 Use Digital Marketing Agencies to Find Brand Reps

 The easiest and most efficient way (depending on your experience) to find brand ambassadors is through digital marketing agencies.
-Rather than going through the trouble of searching, screening, and onboarding potential reps, the agency will do the work for you.
+Rather than handling the search, screening, and onboarding yourself, the agency takes care of it.

 3. Provide Training and Communicate Your Expectations

-As a best practice, send samples to your candidates so they can experience your product firsthand.
-This applies to both new prospects and those already acquainted with the brand.
-The latter will appreciate the freebies.
+After shortlisting candidates, provide sufficient training to familiarise them with your brand.
+As a best practice, send free products to your candidates so they can experience the brand’s product firsthand — new prospects and loyal customers alike will appreciate the gesture.

 Let Vivian Agency Handle Your Influencer Marketing Efforts